Kenilworth Avenue Line: From 1990

+From 2010

 Bus service in Greenbelt, Maryland were controversial over the last few years due to lack of services.
 The proposal was mentioned as part of Metro's systemwide bus and rail cuts proposed during a budget crisis in spring of 2010.
 The Metro Board then took all service cuts off the table before approving the budget for this fiscal year.
 Alterations to Greenbelts bus service came back up at the request of the City and Prince George's County.
 At the time of the proposal, the R12 was suffering bus bunching and scheduling problems due to its long route.

 Proposals were set for route R12 including shortening the section to Greenbelt station with the Greenbelt to New Carrollton portion to be replaced by a new route T14 operating between Goddard Corporate Park and Beltway Plaza along the old R12 routing in Old Greenbelt.
 This however would lead to a reduction of service and a loss of a direct route from route R12 routing to New Carrollton station.

 Other proposals were a route G12 would run on route R12's routing in Old Greenbelt running between Greenbelt station and New Carrollton station in May and discontinue service into Franklin Park and the Beltway Plaza loop being replaced by route G14 and G16.
 In September 2010, it was proposed for route R12 to still terminate at Greenbelt station and split the Greenbelt to New Carrollton station portion to route G12 but route R12 would serve Franklin Park instead of route G14 and G16 and serve the Beltway Plaza loop.

 On December 19, 2010, R12 was shorten to only operate between Deanwood station & Greenbelt station.
 The rest of its route between Greenbelt and New Carrollton station, was replaced by a new route G12 under the request of the city of Greenbelt to break R12's super lengthy route into two separate routes and in order to improve service reliability, adherence to schedule times, and avoid duplication with the already existing Prince George's County TheBus Routes & other Metrobus Routes.